brophyj/asx_as/README.md

 # asx_as
-code for analysis of intervention trials for asymptomatic aortic stenosis
+This repo contains code for analysis of intervention trials for asymptomatic aortic stenosis.
+Run manuscript.qmd to reproduce the manuscript.